 BURNETT: Out in the neighborhoods where police and residents often clash, there's skepticism that things are getting better.
 Ronald McCoy is a neighborhood captain for a grassroots organization called Safe Streets, Strong Communities.

-John Burnett, NPR News.
+BURNETT: John Burnett, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.